Professor of Law

 Ocen has applied her work to broader advocacy efforts, as she has served as a trainer for federal public defenders, assisted with the development of new programs in domestic violence centers in South Los Angeles, and strategized with community groups regarding efforts to monitor conditions of confinement in the Los Angeles County women’s jail.
 Ocen is also a member of the Los Angeles Sheriff’s Oversight Commission.

 - The Story of Ferguson v.
-City of Charleston in REPRODUCTIVE RIGHTS AND JUSTICE STORIES (Melissa Murray, Reva Siegel and Kate Shaw eds. forthcoming 2018)
+City of Charleston in Reproductive Rights and Justice Stories (Melissa Murray, Reva Siegel and Kate Shaw eds.
+2018)

-- Beyond Shackling: Prisons, Pregnancy and the Struggle for Birth Justice (co-authored with J. Chinyere Oparah), forthcoming in BIRTHING JUSTICE: BLACK WOMEN, PREGNANCY AND CHILDBIRTH (J. Chinyere Oparah, Alicia Bonaparte and Shanelle Matthews eds.
-2015)
+- Beyond Shackling: Prisons, Pregnancy and the Struggle for Birth Justice, in Birthing Justice: Black Women, Pregnancy, and Childbirth (J. Chinyere Oparah, Alicia Bonaparte and Shanelle Matthews eds.
+2015) (with J. Chinyere Oparah)

-- Black Girls Matter: Overpoliced and Underprotected (co-written with Kimberlé Crenshaw Jyoti Nanda 2015)
+- Black Girls Matter: Overpoliced and Underprotected (with Kimberlé Crenshaw Jyoti Nanda 2015)